Mitigating Circumstances in Sentencing

 Not everything can be a mitigating circumstance.
 For example, some courts have ignored as a mitigating factor the defendant’s waiver of the right to a jury trial.
 One court rejected harsh prison conditions the defendant faced as a mitigator.

-But as long as it bears some relation to the crime, defense lawyers should present every fact in the defendant’s favor at sentencing.
-Judges have wide discretion in what they can consider, and an argument that doesn’t appeal to one judge might resonate with another.
+But as long as it bears some relation to the crime, defense lawyers often try to present just about every fact in the defendant’s favor at sentencing.
+Judges tend to have wide discretion in what they can consider, and an argument that doesn’t appeal to one judge might resonate with another.